message/iata/CL.md

 - nationals of Spain with an E-CHL/09 and E-CH/11 form.
 5. Passengers must undergo "Passenger Tracking" for 14 days or until they leave Chile.
 6. Passengers could be subject to a COVID-19 PCR test upon arrival.
-7. Passengers are subject to quarantine at the first point of entry for 10 days in a hotel booked at <a href="https://www.c19.cl/">https://www.c19.cl/</a> .
+7. Passengers are subject to quarantine for 10 days in a hotel booked at <a href="https://www.c19.cl/">https://www.c19.cl/</a> .
 - This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
-8. Passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival are subject to home quarantine at the first point of entry for 10 days.
+8. Passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival are subject to home quarantine for 10 days.
 Details can be found at <a href="https://chile.gob.cl/chile/en/ingreso-a-chile-desde-el-exterior">https://chile.gob.cl/chile/en/ingreso-a-chile-desde-el-exterior</a> .
 9. Passengers younger than 18 years traveling unaccompanied are subject to quarantine at home.